 Web 2.0 Woes

 Maybe you’re wondering, “What’s Web 2.0?”
-The term has been around for several years and is associated with the ability to have user-generated content on a website.
-Facebook, YouTube, blogs, and more are driven by users adding their own content for all to see or read.
+The term has been around since the early 2000’s and is associated with the ability to post user-generated content on a website.
+Social media, YouTube, blogs, and more are driven by users adding their own content for all to see or read.

 “A fool vents all his feelings, but a wise man holds them back.”
 Proverbs 29:11